This email address is being protected from spambots. You need JavaScript enabled to view it.

 Aaron earned a Bachelor of Arts degree in art history from the College of Charleston in South Carolina and a Master of Business Administration from South University in Savannah, Georgia.
 He is a graduate of Leadership Albany (2003), the Getty Museum Leadership Institute (2004), and Leadership Atlanta (2017).
 He also served as faculty for the Jekyll Island Management Institute teaching fundraising to rising museum professionals from across the country.

-Aaron resides in downtown Las Vegas with his partner, Dr. Jarred Lightner, and their dog, Linus.
+Aaron resides in downtown Las Vegas with his husband, Dr. Jarred Lightner, and their dog, Linus.

 Join Our Mailing List